richardwu-zz/geoservice/README.md

 # geoservice
-python link nodejs hbase hadoop
+python link the nodejs, hbase and hadoop